Icon-Newsletter-smaller

 Rouselle Isla

 Whenever we think of flying, we usually picture sitting in a cramped and loud cabin, enduring a seatmate with no regard for personal space, and eating an expensive but unappetizing meal.
-But this doesn’t have to be the case, especially when you can enjoy a flight in business or first class.
+But this doesn’t have to be the case, especially with a seat in business or first class.

-But there’s a significant drawback―flying first class is very expensive.
-You might have to pay double or even triple the price of an economy seat.
+However, the price is a significant drawback.
+You might have to pay double or even triple the price of an economy seat—way beyond your travel budget.

-For most of us, a seat in first class is beyond our travel budget.
-Luckily, you can follow these tips on how to upgrade to first class and enjoy a luxurious flight without shelling out a lot of money.
+Luckily, if you know how to get a free upgrade to business class or first class, you can enjoy a luxurious flight without shelling out a lot of money.

 The biggest question in your mind would probably be, “Is it better to buy first-class or upgrade?”

-how to upgrade to first class - book using airline-branded credit card
+how to get free upgrade to business class - book using airline-branded credit card

 Here are some of our top recommendations for airline-branded credit cards in the Philippines: